What is Achromatopsia?

 What is the retinal pigment epithelium?

-The retinal pigment epithelium is a layer of cells deep to the retina.
+The retinal pigment epithelium is a layer of cells deep into the retina.
 This single layer of cells helps maintain the function of the photoreceptor cells in the retina by processing vitamin A products, turning over used photoreceptor segments, absorbing light, and transporting nutrients in and out of the photoreceptor cells.

 What is the choroid?